Why Your Balanced Portfolio Should Include Real Estate Investing

 It’s that way because they understand that fortunes can be lost and lives can be ruined by market volatility.

-Are Bonds a Good Investment Now?
+Are Bonds a Good Investment for Your Investment Portfolio Now?

 If you ask a bond investor what they like about bonds, you’re likely to hear one or more of the following things: